MasoniteFramework/docs/README.md

 # Introduction and Installation

-Stop using old frameworks with few confusing features.
+Stop using old frameworks with just a few confusing features.
 Masonite is the developer focused dev tool with all the features you need for the rapid development you deserve.
 Masonite is perfect for beginners getting their first web app deployed or advanced developers and businesses that need to reach for the full fleet of features available.

 Masonite works hard to be fast and easy from install to deployment so developers can go from concept to creation in as quick and efficiently as possible.
 Use it for your next SaaS!
 Try it once and you’ll fall in love.